 Quick comparison

-| Option | Best fit | Main trade-off |
+Option Best fit Main trade-off

-Why carbon fiber is the default choice
+Why neither material is the automatic default

 Where cork makes more sense